 Our local Police Community Support Officers offer us advice and support and often visit the school to lead assemblies to raise awareness of safety issues, such as ‘stranger danger’.
 They have also worked with our Year 6 children during their topic on 'Crime and Punishment' and deliver assemblies on various issues including PREVENT and Online Safety.

 We have a strong link with our local church, St Michael's, visiting it throughout the year for various celebrations and services.
-Our Vice Chair of Governors and SMSC Governor, Father Mark, delivers half termly interactive assemblies at school where the children’s knowledge of Christianity is deepened.
+Our Vice Chair of Governors and SMSC Governor, Father Mark, delivers interactive assemblies at school where the children’s knowledge of Christianity is deepened.

 Local visits and walks are planned to enhance the children’s learning and awareness of their local heritage, including visiting Henry Moore Square and studying his works.
 Children take part in many events throughout the year, such as working on art projects for the local library and working with the Heritage Centre.